 ABOUT THE EXHIBITION

 Recognized as one of the premier craft exhibitions in the country, Materials: Hard + Soft International Contemporary Craft Competition and Exhibition, began in 1987 and was originally initiated by area artist Georgia Leach Gough.
-Now in its 30th year, the exhibition opens to international artists as we celebrate the evolving field of contemporary craft and the remarkable creativity and innovation of artists who push the boundaries of their chosen media.
+Now in its 31st year, the exhibition shows the top national and international artists as we celebrate the evolving field of contemporary craft and the remarkable creativity and innovation of artists who push the boundaries of their chosen media.

 This exhibition is supported in part by an award from the National Endowment for the Arts, Texas Commission on the Arts and the City of Denton.
 Special thanks to Best Western Premier for their continued sponsorship.
-Materials will be on view February 4 - May 6, 2017 at the Patterson-Appleton Arts Center; $5 for public, FREE for GDAC members, students and children under 12.
-Learn more about our current and upcoming exhibitions at dentonarts.com/exhibitions.
+Materials will be on view February 3 - May 5, 2018 at the Patterson-Appleton Arts Center.

 ARTIST DEADLINES + information

 January 3 - 10, 2018 | Shipped and hand-delivered artwork due at the Arts Center